LeGone/LomeTation/README.md

 # LomeTation
 LomeTation is a homeautomation system using NodeJs and wcPlay.
-ItÂ´s purpose is to run any "linux embedded computer" like Raspberry PI, Odroid C1, ... that supports(and runs) NodeJs.
+It´s purpose is to run any "linux embedded computer" like Raspberry PI, Odroid C1, ... that supports(and runs) NodeJs.

 Design your own homeautomation-logic graphically and let your embedded-system run it!

 # How can I use it?
 1. Install NodeJs (on your server)

-2. Install the following modules for NodeJs - if requested
+2. Install dependencies
- * jquery
- * mock-browser
- * moment
- * serialport
- * wiring-pi
- * ws
+npm install

 3. Use wcPlay to design your personal homeautomation-script.